PostHog/posthog.com/contents/handbook/people/spending-money.md

 ### Brex

-- Buy something on your Brex card.
+We now use Brex Empower.
+This allows the People and Ops team to effectively track overall spending habits of the company without waiting for end of month reports, with very little changes to how you use your Brex account.

+- Before spending money on your Brex card, you’ll need to log into your account either through the app or desktop, and assign a ‘spending budget’ to your card.
+The budget you pick from should relate to the transaction you are about to complete.
+For example, if you are buying a book for BookHog, this should come out of your ‘Books stipend’ budget.
+When you then complete your purchase, the money will be taken from that specific budget and you will easily be able to see how much of your budget you have remaining.
+- If you forget to assign a budget before completing the purchase, you can retroactively go into your Brex account and assign the transaction to the related budget.
-- If it's a digital invoice, just forward it to receipts@brex.com with a note explaining what it is for.
-If it's a physical receipt, take a picture and upload it with a note: you can use the Brex app, email or reply to the SMS notification.
+- For the vast majority of transactions, you now will not need to upload a receipt as Brex Empower does this automatically.
+The exception to this is if they have requirements to provide the IRS with itemized receipts.
+If this is the case and it’s a digital invoice, just forward it to receipts@brex.com with a note explaining what it is for.
+If it’s a physical receipt, take a picture and upload it with a note: you can use the Brex app, email or reply to the SMS notification.
-- You only need to submit receipts for purchases of _$75 or more_.
-You don't need to keep receipts below this amount.
+- You only need to submit receipts for purchases of $75 or more.
+You don’t need to keep receipts below this amount.

 By default, the email forwarding feature only accepts emails from your PostHog address.
-You can contact Brex support to enabled forwarding from your personal email address if needed.
+You can contact Brex support to enable forwarding from your personal email address if needed.

 ### Revolut